feups/devbox/README.md

 1. create a directory `ssh-keys`.
 2. copy your `Bitbucket` key pair, rename them 'cirb_rsa' and 'cirb_rsa.pub' respectively if the filename differs.
+3. copy your `Github` key pair, rename them 'cirb_github_rsa' and 'cirb_github_rsa.pub'.
+If you use the same key pair, copy the previous pair and rename accordingly.

 ### box import

+Open a terminal in the picked folder and type:

 ```
 vagrant box add devbox http://repo.irisnet.be/boxes/devbox.box